-International students are those who already have, or will be applying for, a temporary U.S. visa such as an F-1 or J-1 and are not U.S. citizens, permanent residents of the United States, refugees, or asylum seekers in the United States.
+International students are those who already have, or will be applying for, a temporary U.S. visa such as an F-1 or J-1.
+All permanent residents, asylees, and refugees are not considered international students.
 If you have established permanent resident status in the United States and have an alien registration number, or if you have submitted the Form I-485 to the Department of Homeland Security in application for permanent residency status and have received a receipt for the form, you are not considered an international student.

 Refer to the New Degree Students section for information on becoming a degree-seeking student.

 CU-Boulder welcomes visiting students from around the world.
 Experience American culture and take advantage of a world-class university.
-International students who are requesting a form I-20 (for an F-1 visa) are required to take 6 credits to be a full-time student at the undergraduate level and 3 credits to be a full-time student at the graduate level.
+International students who are requesting a form I-20 (for an F-1 visa) are required to take 6 credits to be a full-time student at the undergraduate level and 3 credits to be a full-time student at the graduate level for the summer.
 Academic advisors are available to help you select classes.
 For additional information email email@example.com.

 For more information on getting started as a nondegree Summer Session student, please visit the Continuing Education international student resources website.